ki-preclinical-imaging-and-testing/science_data_kit/docs/ONTOLOGY_FEATURES.md

 3. **Batch processing**: Use batch processing for large ontologies
 4. **Relationship types**: Choose meaningful relationship types that reflect the semantic meaning
 5. **Regular updates**: Periodically update your ontology terms to stay current with the latest versions
+6. **Use neosemantics plugin**: Install the Neo4j neosemantics (n10s) plugin for efficient ontology import
+7. **Visualize hierarchies**: Use the visualization capabilities to understand the structure of your ontologies